Information for Mentors

-The three year spiraling course is directed towards those students who wish to pursue excellence, and progress into advanced areas of study.
+The three year spiraling course is directed towards those students who wish to pursue excellence and progress into advanced areas of study.
 Emphasis is on both laboratory and bibliographic research, as well as on fostering personal responsibility.

 Students are taught the process of literature review and are able to access scientific databases.
-Group seminars and individual consultations with four certified teachers, as well as with doctoral level scholars, are arranged by the student as needed.
+Group seminars and individual consultations with three certified teachers, as well as with doctoral level scholars, are arranged by the student as needed.
 Student commitment to long-term focused research, demonstrating initiative, perseverance and creativity, is developed and fostered.

-Students give presentations of their ongoing work and findings to their class, their school district, and at regional, statewide, and national symposia, including the Intel Science Talent Search.
+Students give presentations of their ongoing work and findings to their class, their school district, and at regional, statewide, and national symposia, including the Regeneron Science Talent Search.
 During senior year, each student prepares numerous drafts of a formal research paper, typically in their mentor’s style.
 Students are required to use

 The Role of the

 ~ Mentor involvement during the sophomore year is to guide the student through the literature by providing and/or suggesting appropriate professional journal readings.
 Students have access to several online databases at our high school, and mentors often provide examples of their own work for the student to study.

 ~ In whatever manner works best (e-mail, telephone, videoconference, or in person) mentors and students dialog together about relevant concepts and ideas.
 It is the student's responsibility to actively work to master the topic knowledge.
 Our students have an outstanding record in this regard.